Analysis | Where the Latest India-Pakistan Conflict May Lead

 Two of the countries’ three wars have been over Kashmir, an area in the Himalayas that is claimed in full -- and ruled in part -- by both India and Pakistan.
 At the time of partition, India and Pakistan courted the subcontinent’s various princely states to join their respective fledgling nations.
 The Hindu ruler of Muslim-majority Kashmir couldn’t decide which new country to join.
 Pakistani irregulars invaded, India intervened, and the two countries fought to a stalemate.
 Roughly 70 years later, the two sides remain in a tense stand-off along a de facto border known as the Line of Control, one of the most heavily militarized zones in the world.

-At least 37 members of the Central Reserve Police Force were killed and others injured in an assault on a convoy.
+At least 37 members of India’s Central Reserve Police Force were killed and others injured in the Feb.
+14 assault on a convoy in Indian-controlled Kashmir.
 Jaish-e-Mohammad, a Pakistan-based terror group, claimed responsibility for the attack that took place near the state capital of Srinagar.
-The last time an incident on this scale occurred -- in 2016, when an Indian military camp near the Kashmiri town of Uri was ambushed -- India attacked what it said were terrorist staging grounds in Pakistan-controlled Kashmir across its border.
-Investors responded by selling assets in both countries.
+The countries have had numerous border disputes -- in 2016, an Indian military camp was ambushed near the Kashmiri town of Uri, prompting India to attack what it said were terrorist staging grounds in Pakistan-controlled Kashmir.
+But the actions that have followed the Feb.
+14 attack rank this as the most serious conflict since Pakistan and India fought a war in 1971.
 Jaish-e-Mohammad is a jihadist group dedicated to Kashmir becoming part of Pakistan and was connected with the 2002 murder of U.S. journalist Daniel Pearl.

 4. Does India risk starting another full-scale war?

-Not really.
-Although there is enormous domestic pressure to respond militarily, India has long been constrained by the fact both countries have nuclear weapons.
+Probably not.
+Although there is enormous domestic pressure to respond forcefully, India has long been constrained by the fact both countries have nuclear weapons.
 After the 2016 attack on Uri, Modi’s government authorized limited strikes and made sure the situation didn’t escalate -- a predicament helped by Pakistan’s denials that any cross-border attacks even took place.
 However, this latest attack comes as Modi’s party slumps in the polls ahead of the elections, possibly heaping greater pressure on the prime minister to retaliate.

 5. Where are we likely to go from here?